 How To Avoid Knee Pain And Strain?

 Here are some tips to avoid knee pain and strain:

 - Warm-up: Before any physical activity, it is important to warm up your muscles and joints to prevent injury.
 Take a few minutes to stretch and do some light exercises.

-- Wear proper footwear: Make sure you wear shoes that provide good support and cushioning to your feet and knees.
+- Wear proper footwear: Wear shoes that provide good support and cushioning to your feet and knees.
 Avoid wearing high heels or shoes that don’t fit properly.

-- Maintain a healthy weight: Excess weight puts extra pressure on your knees, which can lead to pain and strain.
+- Maintain a healthy weight: Excess weight puts extra pressure on your knees, leading to pain and strain.
 Maintaining a healthy weight can help reduce the stress on your knees.

 - Avoid high-impact activities: Activities that involve jumping or hard landings, like skiing, snowboarding, and running on pavement, can be hard on your knees.
 Consider low-impact activities like swimming or cycling instead.

-By following these tips, you can help prevent knee pain and strain and keep your knees healthy and strong.
+Following these tips can help prevent knee pain and strain and keep your knees healthy and strong.

 6. Wrist Fractures And Strains

 A fall on icy pavement can cause wrist injuries such as fractures and strains.
 When you take a fall, your natural instinct is to extend your arms and brace your fall with your hands.
 The impact of the fall on your hands can cause a severe wrist strain or even fracture.